Invesco QQQ (NASDAQ:QQQ) Stock Price Up 0.2%

 Invesco QQQ Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, April 30th.
-Investors of record on Tuesday, March 19th were issued a $0.5735 dividend.
-This represents a $2.29 dividend on an annualized basis and a dividend yield of 0.52%.
-The ex-dividend date of this dividend was Monday, March 18th.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, April 30th.
+Stockholders of record on Tuesday, March 19th were paid a dividend of $0.5735 per share.
+This represents a $2.29 annualized dividend and a dividend yield of 0.51%.
+The ex-dividend date was Monday, March 18th.

 About Invesco QQQ